Determining the Relative Value of Outpatient Services

 83999 - Unlisted miscellaneous pathology test

 The analyst can assign an RVU by assuming that the unlisted code represents a typical procedure of its type.
 Thus the RVU would be the weighted mean RVU of the procedures of that type, with the weight the relative frequency the procedure is used by VA.
 Using this method we would assign an RVU to 85999 "Unlisted hematology and coagulation procedures", based on the VA weighted mean RVU for hematology and coagulation procedures, that is, all procedures reported in the range of CPT codes 85002-85810.

 VA cannot bill Medicare for care provided to veterans.
 However, calculation of a hypothetical Medicare reimbursement is useful to cost analysts who are interested in estimating the resources used to provide VA inpatient care.
 Medicare reimburses both hospitals and providers for the cost of inpatient stays.
-See the section, "Cost of Physician Services for Inpatients" for methods to estimate provider reimbursement.

 Medicare reimburses hospitals based on the Diagnosis Related Group (DRG) that is assigned to the hospital stay.
 Medicare determines the national average charge for each DRG and expresses them as relative values; these are known as DRG weights.
 A schedule of DRG weights is published annually by Medicare; these are available from the Federal Register and from the Center for Medicare and Medicaid web site.